U.S. states share, get creative in hunt for medical supplies - KVIA

 Mulvihill reported from Cherry Hill, New Jersey.

-Associated Press reporters Mike Catalini in Trenton, New Jersey; Bob Christie in Phoenix; Melinda Deslatte in Baton Rouge, Louisiana; David Eggert in Lansing, Michigan; Ben Fox in Washington, D.C.; Amy Beth Hanson in Helena, Montana; Anthony Izaguirre in Charleston, West Virginia; David Pitt in Des Moines, Iowa; Holly Ramer in Concord, New Hampshire; Wilson Ring in Montpelier, Vermont; Kathleen Ronayne in Sacramento, California; Julie Carr Smyth in Columbus, Ohio; and Paul Weber in Austin, Texas, contributed to this article.
+Associated Press reporters Mike Catalini in Trenton, New Jersey; Bob Christie in Phoenix; Melinda Deslatte in Baton Rouge, Louisiana; David Eggert in Lansing, Michigan; Ben Fox in Washington, D.C.; Amy Beth Hanson in Helena, Montana; Anthony Izaguirre in Charleston, West Virginia; David Pitt in Des Moines, Iowa; Holly Ramer in Concord, New Hampshire; Wilson Ring in Montpelier, Vermont; Kathleen Ronayne in Sacramento, California; Julie Carr Smyth in Columbus, Ohio; Marina Villeneuve in Albany, New York; and Paul Weber in Austin, Texas, contributed to this article.